BorislavN/angular-project/README.md

 - Edit User Profile menu
 - Add Comment functionality
 - Offer Comments page

-### Future functionality and pages:
 - Edit Car page

 ## 4.Bonuses
 I think my Cloudinary picture upload counts as a bonus - Use a file storage cloud API, e.g. Dropbox, Google Drive or other for storing the files.

-## 5.Finally
-I'll continue working on the project.
-Hopefully by the time of the Project Defence i'll be done with most of the TODO-s.